Jay-Kip/alx-higher_level_programming/README.md

-ntroduction to higher level programmin using Python
+Introduction to higher level programmin using Python